Click here to see a PREVIEW

 No other programming language will be accepted.

 We will not

 You are expected to pick up C on your own if you are not familiar with it.

 You should also get familiar with the Unix/Linux

-If you forgot how to use Unix, please summary of some commonly used Unix commands.
+If you knew how to use Unix/Linux before and just need a refresher, please review a summary of some commonly used Unix/Linux commands.

-The kernel programming assignments is meant to only run on a 32-bit Ubuntu 16.04.
+The kernel programming assignments will only work on a 32-bit Ubuntu 16.04 system.

 If you do not have a personal laptop or desktop that runs Windows or Mac OS X, please contact the instructor as soon as possible.